francielimoreira/francielimoreira/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/francielidecarvalho/) and [E-mail](francieli.mcarvalho@gmail.com)

 - 🥅 2024 Goals: Contribute to Open Source projects and Learn more technologies

+- 🎤 Give talks at events on technology-related topics

 - ⚡ Fun fact: I love playing sports and electronic music